hss241/TransThunder/README.md

 4. Enter the IP address and port number of the PC on which this software is running into your browser Example ) http://localhost:10101/
 5. It shows up just like the console!

+## DeepL translation
+- Setting deepl to True in transthunder.ini will result in DeepL translation
+  - You need to install Firefox (79.0) or Chrome (84.0.4147.30) or above version
+    - Firefox takes precedence
+    - Unsupported languages will still be translated as before

 ### Translated
 - Other languages